Nikolas-vl/Nikolas-vl/README.md

 ## 👋 Hi, I'm Nikolas Vladymyrov

-🎯 A motivated and detail-oriented **Front-End Developer** with a strong passion for clean UI and meaningful user experiences.
+🎯 A motivated and detail-oriented **Full-Stack Developer** with a strong passion for clean UI and meaningful user experiences.

 ---